holodex/holodex/CONTRIBUTING.md

 - documentation
 - tests

+If you want to contribute, you're invited to join the project Contributors before we will accept your contribution.

-If you contribute enough, you'll be invited to join the project stewards and given write-access to the project to contribute more as you see fit!
+If you contribute enough, you'll be invited to join the project Workers and be asked to contribute more as you see fit!

 ## Rules

 There are a few basic ground-rules for contributors:

-1. **No `--force` pushes** or modifying the Git history in any way.
+1. **No `force` pushes** or modifying the project history in any way.
 1. **Non-master branches** ought to be used for ongoing work.
 1. **External interface changes and significant modifications** ought to be subject to an **internal pull-request** to solicit feedback from other contributors.
 1. Internal pull-requests to solicit feedback are *encouraged* for any other non-trivial contribution but left to the discretion of the contributor.